 Herbert H. Ross, BS University of British Columbia 1927, MS and PhD UIUC 1929 and 1933.
 He married Jean Alexander in 1932, and she assisted him throughout his life with his research.
 Ross was at the Natural History Survey from 1931 until he retired in 1969.
-He was a brilliant systematist who generously shared his passion and wisdom with generations of
+He was a brilliant systematist who generously shared his passion and wisdom with generations of ogeography in North nerican Minnows students.
+Funding for this award is possible due to the generous donation of Dr. Charles Alexander Ross and his wife Dr. June Ross, son and daughter-inlaw of Herbert and Jean Ross

+Milton Tan

-Milton Tan Preliminary assessment of ddRADseq for comparative biogeography in North American Minnows
+Preliminary assessment of ddRADseq for comparative